MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 # Migrate Spark Job Definition from Azure Synapse to Fabric

-To move Spark Job Definitions (SJD) from Azure Synapse to Fabric, you have two different options:
+To move Spark job definitions (SJD) from Azure Synapse to Fabric, you have two different options:

 * Option 1: create SJD manually in Fabric.
 * Option 2: you can use a script to export SJDs from Azure Synapse and import them in Fabric using the API.

 For SJD considerations, refer to [differences between Azure Synapse Spark and Fabric](NEEDLINK).

-## Option 1: Create SJD manually
+## Option 1: Create Spark job definition manually

 To export a SJD from Azure Synapse: